beansthelightkeeper/beans-framework/README.md

 - `setup_codex_env.sh` – sets up the local environment.
 Run this once to initialize the repository directory and create a `codexpush` alias.
 - `codex_push.sh` – used after making changes.
 It stages all modifications, commits with a timestamp message and pushes to `main` while appending to `Other_Stuff/update_log.md`.
 - `Other_Stuff/codex tools/loop_codex_scroll.py` – prints the Codex Scroll Infrastructure text on repeat.
 Press `Ctrl+C` to stop.
+- `tools/spellify.py` – converts markdown files into simple "spell" copies.
+Use it to generate a spellbook from the Core-Beans directory.

 ### Basic Usage